Glossary of baseball terms: aim the ball

 Sometimes when a pitcher tries a bit too carefully to control the location of a pitch, he is said to "aim the ball" instead of throwing it.
 This is a different meaning of "aim" from the situation in which a pitcher aims a pitch at a batter in an effort to hit him.

 airmail

 A throw is airmailed over the head of San Francisco Giants first baseman Pablo Sandoval.

 Slang for a fielder's errant throw that sails high over the player to whom he intended to throw the ball.
 For example, if the third baseman were to throw the ball over the first baseman's head and into the stands, he is said to have "airmailed" the throw.
 "But Chandler airmailed her throw to third into the dugout ..."

 alabaster blast

-Coined by Pittsburgh Pirates announcer Bob Prince, a Baltimore chop would bounce higher than normal due to the extraordinarily hard dirt at Forbes Field.
+Coined by Pittsburgh Pirates announcer Bob Prince, this was a hit made sharply downward in the infield, like a Baltimore chop, that would bounce higher than normal due to the extraordinarily hard dirt at Forbes Field, allowing the batter time to safely reach first base.